-- o Non-Compliant Vegetation Growth-Significant non-compliant vegetation-consisting of brush and trees with trunks greater than 2 inches in diameter-was observed during the PI.
+- Floodwalls - Non-Compliant Vegetation Growth-Significant non-compliant vegetation-consisting of brush and trees with trunks greater than 2 inches in diameter-was observed during the PI.
 The most concerning trees were located near the floodwall, within the VFZ, or have roots that are expected to intrude into the root-free zone.
 The vegetation appears unlikely to impair adequate levee system inspection or to present a serious obstacle to flood-fighting activities.
 The tree roots have the potential to cause some damage to the floodwall.
 Decaying roots could also result in preferential seepage pathways.
-Underseepage is generally of particular concern for a floodwall (relative to a levee embankment) due to the short distance needed to connect the riverside to the landside. - o Monolith Joints- Joint seals are deteriorating along the entire floodwall and could allow floodwater to pass, resulting in inundation of the leveed area.

-• Interior Drainage System

-o Culverts/Discharge Pipes-The interiors of the side drain pipes have not been inspected by closed circuit television or other means within the past five years.
+Underseepage is generally of particular concern for a floodwall (relative to a levee embankment) due to the short distance needed to connect the riverside to the landside. - Monolith Joints- Joint seals are deteriorating along the entire floodwall and could allow floodwater to pass, resulting in inundation of the leveed area. - Interior Drainage System - Culverts/Discharge Pipes- The interior condition of the pipes has not been verified using television camera videotaping or visual inspection methods within the past 5 years.